EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 </Tabs>

 ### odom_theta_get()
-Returns the current angle of the robot in degrees.
+Returns the current Theta of the robot in degrees.
 <Tabs
   groupId="odom_theta_get"
   defaultValue="proto"